-See Options on checkout - Free US Mainland USPS Media Mail above $35 - $3 Bible Name Imprinting
+See Shipping Options on checkout: Free Mainland US Media Mail Shipping over $50.
+Only $3 Bible Name Imprinting

 The Pastor in Prayer - by C.H.
 Spurgeon

 "Send us, Lord, a mighty groundswell of intense desire for the glory of God, and may these Thy servants banded together in church fellowship recognize their sweet obligation to their dying Lord, and determine that the prayers of the church shall go up before Him like sweet perfume."

 Charles Haddon Spurgeon was profoundly convinced of the importance and power of prayer.
 Much of his influence in his own time and down to the present can surely be traced to the priority of prayer in his life and ministry.

 When the American evangelist D. L. Moody spoke in the Metropolitan Tabernacle

 in October 1892, he recalled an earlier visit twenty-five years previously.
 He

 had come four thousand miles, he said, to hear C. H. Spurgeon, but what